hallmark/sublime-p4miko/README.md

 To view the opened files in a project, press Control-Shift-O.
 To checkout/open a file for edit, press Control-Shift-E.
 To revert changes for a file, press Control-Shift-R.
+to add a file, press Control-Shift-I.

 ## Features

   * p4 edit
   * p4 revert
   * p4 opened
+  * p4 add

 ## License